viking-sudo-rm/StackNN/README.md

 # StackNN
 A PyTorch implementation of differentiable stacks for use in neural networks.
-Inspired by https://arxiv.org/pdf/1506.02516.pdf.
+Inspired by [Grefenstette et al., 2016](https://arxiv.org/pdf/1506.02516.pdf).

-## Reporting bugs

 Please report any bugs in the GitHub issues tracker.